 The Crown creator Peter Morgan reportedly feels a sense of “responsibility” to Prince William and Prince Harry as the show moves forward to depict the loss of Princess Diana.

 - The Crown season 4 had viewers hooked, but some have expressed concerns that fans could mistake the fictional aspects for fact.

-- It’s claimed The Crown creator Peter Morgan is very ‘conscious’ of what Prince William and Prince Harry have been through as the show moves forward.
+- It’s claimed creator Peter Morgan is very ‘conscious’ of what Prince William and Prince Harry have been through as production gets underway on The Crown season 5.

 - This royal news comes as Prince Charles opens up on his heartache over ‘empty seat at the dinner table’ following the death of his father Prince Philip.